What is a product team?

 Similarly to cars, our product teams are complex, yet well-oiled machines.
 All the members of the team provide a certain expertise and collaborate to produce a truly amazing final product.

-Why we keep our product teams small
+Why keep product teams small?

 With our many years of experience in digital product development, we’ve realized the importance of keeping product teams small.
 For us, the sweet spot is around 4-10 people.
 Although, this number can certainly fluctuate to cater to the specific needs of a given team.